reactjs hooks

 5. useReducer

 The behavior of the useReducer hook is much more similar to useState.
-Sometimes it is also used as an alternative way to useState.
-Mostly it is used for complex state logic where there is a dependency on previous state data or many sub-values to be invoked.
+Sometimes it is provide an alternative way to useState.
+Mostly it is useful for complex state logic where there is a dependency on previous state data or many sub-values.

 It Depends on our need where to use this hook.